1926 Nassau hurricane: Central and North Florida

-Between Fort Pierce and New Smyrna the storm damaged 25–30% of the grapefruit and 10% of the orange crop.
-Between Palm Beach and Stuart strong winds felled approximately 100 utility poles.
-At Stuart numerous homes and businesses shed half their shingles, though overall damage to city property was negligible.
-High tides and 6 to 10 ft waves combined to tear apart the local seawall and the city dock.
-Seas mangled many wharves and tossed numerous yachts ashore.
-Windows, screens, awnings, and signage throughout the city were wrecked, particularly along the exposed waterfront.
-The right annex of the El Bit-Lor was drenched in rain as tiles were blown off at spots, latticework ripped apart, and screens destroyed, allowing fallen plaster to damage furniture below.
-Windows in a café were smashed, allowing 2 in of water inside, and a 15 ft section of tile roofing was blown off the Peacock Arcade.
-Collapsed tiles shattered a skylight at the Dixie Pelican Hotel, and a veranda at the hotel was destroyed.
 At the storm's apex barometers locally ranged as low as 28.70 inHg.
 At Palm City the storm tilted utility poles.
 Several structures there were unroofed or shifted off of their foundations.
 On the St. Lucie River docks, boathouses, and watercraft were irreparable or were washed out.
 Mostly minor damage afflicted Salerno, though losses were reportedly worse at Olympia.
 Inland, at Indiantown, a number of homes and the general store were nudged off their foundations, and many roofs were impacted.
 The storm injured 60–80% of the fruit crop in Martin County.
 On the barrier island opposite Fort Pierce, the storm blew over several utility poles and cabbage palms; in Fort Pierce itself several structures were unroofed or badly damaged, among them a garage, a theater, and a church.
 A fish packing house and a pumping station were leveled.
 A 700 ft portion of the causeway was undermined and eroded; a smokestack was leveled; and a boiler shed at a power plant was unroofed.
 In Vero Beach the storm was considered the worst since 1910.
 Ornamental vegetation in the city was shredded.
 A clump of water hyacinth blocked a canal, causing water to flow around it, carry off pieces of a road, and shift a bridge.
 At Gifford a church and small homes in an African-American community were wrecked or otherwise moved off their foundations.